Ponderings | The Unexpected Appendectomy

 A whole year…

-September 12th, 2010 § Leave a Comment
+September 12, 2010 § Leave a comment

 I purchased a travel writing course over a year ago.
 It is meant to be a 12 week online course, with one lesson per week.
 Hmmm, I’ve made it to lesson two.
 Really?
 In an entire year, I never managed to find the few measly hours necessary to complete the course.
 This is a lesson in goals.
 Write them down, attach a deadline and keep them in a safe place.
 Refer to them every once in a while just to keep yourself on task.
 Sure other things come up and your goals/priorities change, but don’t let goals you really want to accomplish be swept by the wayside.

-• Just pop your email address here and you won't miss a single new post to Life Under Lone Peak.
+• Just pop your email address here and you won\'t miss a single new post to Life Under Lone Peak.

-Join 3 other followers
+Join 4 other subscribers

 • Past Posts: